dsaradini/django-presentation/django.rst

 	- This is not HTML targeted
 	- View can generate JSON / XML ( rest framework )
-	- Caching is transparent
+	- Caching (careful about invalidation)
 	- About WSGI ( dev connector / gunicorn / uWSGI )
+	- orange dash square is the minimum server interaction

 ----

 Other components
 ================

-- Web admin (django.contrib.admin)
+- Admin portal
 - Command line
 - HTTP(s) middleware
 - Template tags
 - Database backend
+- Database router
 - File storage
 - ...

 .. note::
-	- Some components are provided by applications.
+	- Some components are provided by 3rd party applications.
 	- Application can introspect project to enhance its behavior

 ----